-The RIC Act, Chapter 54:73, sections 6 and 67 as well as Part 5, provides that the type of regulation utilized by the RIC be some form of incentive regulation.
+Sections 6 and 67 as well as Part V of the RIC Act, Chapter 54:73, provide that the type of regulation utilized by the RIC be some form of incentive regulation.
 Specifically, the Act mandates the RIC:

-- ) to establish the principles and methodologies for determining rates; - ) to carry out periodic reviews of the rating regimes; and - ) to determine the rates and charges for services every five years.
+- to establish the principles and methodologies for determining rates; - to carry out periodic reviews of the rating regimes; and - to determine the rates and charges for services every five years.

-While there is a range of possible approaches to incentive regulation, perhaps the two most common forms are price caps and revenue caps.
+While there is a range of possible approaches to incentive regulation, perhaps the two most common forms are price caps and revenue caps1.

 In its simplest form, a price cap allows the service provider to increase its rates annually by an amount equal to an inflation measure, less an amount equal to an annual rate of productivity.
 This basic formula can also be applied in the case of a revenue cap, where the service provider will be able to adjust its starting or base revenue by an amount equal to an inflation measure less an assumed rate of productivity.

-In its first price control Determination, the RIC capped T&TEC's revenue such that in no one year revenue could be increased by more than 7.4%.
-The specific method is shown below:
+In its Final Determination for 2006-2011, the RIC capped T&TEC's revenue such that revenue could not be increased by more than 7.4%. in any year of the regulatory control period.
+The specific method that was utilized is shown below: